anisha-w/HCIRADollarRecognizer/README.md

 ### Alexander Barquero & Anisha Wadhwani
-# Project #1: Part 3: Offline/Test Recognition with $1
+Project #1: Part 4: Collecting Data from People
 ### CIS6930: HCIRA

 # Introduction
 We present our implementation of the $1 Recognizer, based on the work done by Wobbrock, Wilson and Li.
-In this Part 3, we implement the Offline version of the $1 Recognizer.
-It reads XML files and stores them as templates after pre-processing, spilts the templates into training templates and testing candidates, executes the recognize function and outputs results.
+In this Part 4, we implement the data collection version of the $1 Recognizer.
+A new option is added to the existing recognizer system, where the user can choose to either use or collect_data.
+In data collection mode, the participant id and number of samples per user is taken and then the user is shown the gesture name and a sample drawing for reference.
+This data is stored in xml files.

 # System
 The application was developed using the Java language, specifically with the Java Standard Edition 18 SDK.